shoerust/second-coffee/fiction/second-coffee.md

 Pixel follows Ray back in to the sitting room where he takes a seat at his writing desk in the corner.
 The window above the desk shows the same view from the kitchen; a perfect storm over rolling hills and forest.
 Lightning flashes in the distance.

-Pixel deftly manouvers up onto the desk and finds her usual place on a folded blanket in the rightmost corner.
+Pixel deftly maneuvers up onto the desk and finds her usual place on a folded blanket in the rightmost corner.
 Another purr of satisfaction.
 Ray smiles and takes a sip.

 He puts the mug down and opens the bottom draw of the desk.
 He removes a few candles and a box of matches, setting each around the desk and lighting them with a cupped hand.
 Pixel, seemingly used to this activity, is unperturbed by the flames.